Back to LSTMs Hub

 Transformer Comparison

-LSTMs remain the architecture of choice for streaming and real-time applications where constant inference cost is critical.
+LSTMs still make sense for streaming and real-time applications where constant per-step cost matters.

 Conclusion